 The 5G ProSe Layer-2 Remote UE follows the principles of a normal UE for emergency service handling.

 It shall ensure that the traffic and the signalling of the 5G ProSe Layer-2 Remote UE are related to the emergency service when the Connection Establishment for 5G ProSe Layer-2 UE-to-Network Relay in clause 6.5.2 of TS 23.304 [3] is used to emergency service, especially when the 5G ProSe Layer-2 UE-to-Network Relay is under congestion control as specified in clause 5.12 of TS 23.304 [3], mobility restriction as specified in clause 5.4.3.
-Clause 6.45.3 in this solution provides a way to ensure that the traffic and the signalling of the 5G ProSe Layer-2 Remote UE are related to the emergency service, which proposes that the RAN notify the Remote AMF of that the Remote UE is only allowed to perform the emergency service.6.45.3 Procedure to ensure emergency service via Layer-2 U2N relay
+Clause 6.45.3 in this solution provides a way to ensure that the traffic and the signalling of the 5G ProSe Layer-2 Remote UE are related to the emergency service, which proposes that the RAN notify the Remote AMF of that the Remote UE is only allowed to perform the emergency service.

+Needing to be clarified is that it is still possible that the 5G ProSe remote UE initiates the emergency services communication after the legacy connection establishment for 5G ProSe Layer-2 UE-to-Network Relay as described in TS 23.304 [3] clause 6.5.2.2.
+To exempt from e.g. overload control, the NG-RAN informs Relay AMF that the 5G ProSe Relay UE is performing emergency service for 5G ProSe Remote UE.

+For emergency service conflict between 5G ProSe Layer-3 Remote UE and UE-to-Network Relay, the 5G ProSe Layer-3 UE-to-Network Relay is allowed to establish 2 emergency PDU sessions.

+Editor's note: The feasibility of more than one emergency PDU sessions at the same time is FFS.

+6.45.3 Procedure to ensure emergency service via Layer-2 U2N relay

 Figure 6.45.2.2-1: Connection Establishment for 5G ProSe Layer-2 UE-to-Network Relay with ensuring emergency service